 The Human Readable Zone

-The Top of your passport has all of the information you expect to see.
+The Human Readable Zone (HRZ) is the part of a passport or ID document specifically designed for manual inspection by individuals.
 In the example of Mr. Bean (above), we learn that he was born 6 Jan 1955 in Enfield, UK. we can also read the passport number, and the date the passport was issued (and when it expires).
+Unlike the Machine Readable Zone (MRZ), which encodes information in a standardized format for automated systems, the HRZ presents personal details in plain, easy-to-read text.

 The Machine Readable Zone (MRZ) on Passports